 A birth defect is a health problem or abnormal physical change that is present when a baby is born.
 Birth defects can be very mild, where the baby looks and acts like any other baby.
 Or birth defects can be more severe.

 Detailed information on birth defects, including their cause and frequency

 Premature babies who get breastmilk develop better eyesight.
 They also often do better on intelligence tests as they grow older.

-Detailed information on birth injury, including the most common types of birth injury
+Detailed information on birth injury, including the most common types

 Detailed information on blood disorders that place a newborn at higher risk and require clinical care by a physician or other healthcare professional

 A baby may have the blood type and Rh factor of either parent, or a combination of both parents.